Postgraduate Diploma in Headship.

 In this section

-Applications for both courses close in mid-September each year and classes begin at the end of September.
+Applications for the course closes in mid-September each year and classes begin at the end of September.

 Contact Sam McGuinness for information on either qualification email@example.com

-Students are required to attend all the face to face seminars, 6 per module on a fortnightly basis, and are required to engage regularly with the online discussion boards, synchronous and non-synchronous.
+Students are required to attend all the face to face seminars.
+The programme operates as part of a weekend residential course that takes place over 2 weekends each semester.
+In addition to face to face classes, students are required to engage regularly with the online discussion boards, synchronous and non-synchronous.

 - September 2019